robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 | mpeg2video  | 3           | 5           |

 In order to control image quality, you can also use the "crf" parameter.
 The lower the crf value, the better the image quality and vice versa. <br>
-Furthermore, changing the value of the "crf" parameter (as well as of "qmin" and "qmax") indirectly affects the occupied bandwidth, making the encoding a VBR one (Variable Bit Rate).
+Changing the value of the "crf" parameter (as well as of "qmin" and "qmax") indirectly affects the occupied bandwidth, making the encoding a VBR one (Variable Bit Rate).
 The best values for the parameter "crf" can be still found in the page above.

 | Codec       | crf         |